Birth Injury Attorney In Pittsburgh, PA

 Skilled Malpractice Lawyer Representing Those Injured By Medical Negligence Throughout Western Pennsylvania

-At Matzus Law, we hope we never see you walk in our doors because of a birth injury to your child.
+At Matzus Law LLC, we hope we never see you walk in our doors because of a birth injury to your child.
 Unfortunately, this is not always the case.
 Doctors, nurses, and other prenatal and neonatal staff make preventable medical mistakes.
 When these errors are preventable and they cause birth injury and suffering to infants and their families, pursuing a birth injury lawsuit with a competent Pittsburgh medical malpractice lawyer is the only way to hold these individuals accountable and prevent other parents and children from suffering the same fate.
 Different types of injuries are included under the umbrella term of birth injuries.
 These are often complex, requiring careful investigations into prenatal care, labor and delivery conditions.
 For the families of these children, understanding that the birth injury and their child’s lifetime disability or death was preventable is emotionally overwhelming at best.

-At Matzus Law we have access to a team of medical specialists who understand the unique factors birth injury cases involve.
+At Matzus Law LLC we have access to a team of medical specialists who understand the unique factors birth injury cases involve.
 We take only a select number of malpractice cases so that we can focus entirely on obtaining justice for those clients in our care.
 For birth injuries caused by negligence, your family deserves birth injury attorneys you can trust.
 Our team is experienced and compassionate.
 We are ready to help you recover the full amount of financial compensation needed to care for your child now and over the rest of their life.
 Contact us today!

-For answers to Frequently Asked Questions about birth injury claims, and other medical malpractice claims in PA, check out the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about birth injury claims, and other medical malpractice claims in PA, check out the Matzus Law LLC medical malpractice FAQ page.

 Types of Birth Injuries